michaelpnash/emacs-for-scala/README.md

 emacs-for-scala
 ===============

-My Emacs setup for Scala development.
+My Emacs setup for Scala development, including a fully-configured Ensime.

 The .emacs.d contained in this repo has a specific set of keybindings set up for Emacs.
 Mostly these are the defaults from whatever included modules have been used, but in a few cases they've been customized to play well together.